crownstone/crownstone-homey/README.md

 example the `heroku` utility.
 After setting up keys etc. as indicated over there, get the code and run it.

     git clone https://github.com/crownstone/crownstone-homey
-    npm install
     athom app run

-Note that `npm install` is required (athom does not use the package.json file so dependencies have to be included).
+Note that a normal setup would use a lock file for the dependencies and run `npm install` itself.
+Homey does not do this and henceforth the `node_modules` directory has to be checked into the code repository.

 In the GUI a Crownstone application appears.